-There are also principles of nonevaluating and fostering social

-progress.
-We argue that respect

-for basic rights is the most

-uncontroversial principle of

-social justice.
-While libertarians

-argue that justice consists solely

-in respecting those rights, we

-present a set of distributive

-respect for basic rights: equality

-egalitarianism, prioritarianism,

-and maximin.
-We discuss the

-utilitarianism and the potential

-approaches.
-Finally we argue that even if a society were

-opportunity,

-distributive implications

-other

-of

-beyond

-maximization

-principles that go

-importance

-derivative

-THE VALUES AND PRINCIPLES THAT DEFINE THE COMPASS

-Cross-cutting considerations The principle of equal dignity

-Respect for pluralism

-Basic Values Well-being Freedom

-Non-alienation Solidarity Social relations

-Esteem and recognition Cultural goods Environmental values

-Security

-Basic Principles

-Of general applicability Basic rights

-Distributive justice

-Beneficence and generosity

-Applicable to governments The rule of law

-Transparency and accountability

-Democracy

-Giving rights determinate reality

-Applicable to civil society Toleration

-Educating and supporting citizens

-Applicable to global institutions Global justice

-perfectly just, it might still have to rely in cases of urgent need on the beneficence and generosity of individuals.
+There are also principles of nonderivative importance evaluating and fostering social progress.
+We argue that respect for basic rights is the most uncontroversial principle of social justice.
+While libertarians argue that justice consists solely in respecting those rights, we present a set of distributive principles that go beyond respect for basic rights: equality opportunity, egalitarianism, prioritarianism, and maximin.
+We discuss the distributive implications utilitarianism and the potential of other maximization approaches.
+Finally we argue that even if a society were perfectly just, it might still have to rely in cases of urgent need on the beneficence and generosity of individuals.

 These values and principles can be used to assess the social progress of a variety of different institutions, groups, and practices that embrace different sets of agents.
 They can apply to civil society groups, nations, and to the global human society.
 It is also possible to extend their reach to future generations and to non-human animals.
 Attending to this variety of agents reveals the need to elaborate additional principles that are not uncontroversially derivable from more generally applicable principles.
 Some principles are especially applicable to governments, such as the rule of law and the rights of political participation.
 Other principles are of special significance for civil society or for global institutions and transactions.